wix/ricos/docs/docs/ricos/migrations/migrating-from-rich-content.md

 The motivation behind this project is to provide a better user experience for `rich-content` consumers.

-The core idea is to wrap the `RichContentEditor`/`RichContentViewer` with a "transparent" wrapper which provides convenient default configuration to its child component, while keeping full backward compatibility for existing applications.
+The core idea is to wrap the `RichContentEditor`/`RichContentViewer` with a "transparent" wrapper which would provide convenient default configuration to its child component, while maintaining it fully backwards-compatible for existing applications.
 The three main goals are:

 - simpler API and configuration
 - less breaking changes
-- reduced amount of code duplication among the consumers by providing a default implementation
+- reduced amount of code duplication between consumers via providing a default implementation

 ## Getting started

 ### Existing consumers

-Existing consumers can gradually integrate `Ricos` into their code.
-The `Ricos` wrapper provides a configuration to its child based on its own props.
+Existing consumers can gradually integrate Ricos into their code.
+The Ricos wrapper provides a configuration to its children based on its own properties.
 Any props that are passed directly to the child override the wrapper's ones.

 ### Examples